mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

    clear tooltips by hovering over them.
 #.
 Check that ``Zero Error Free`, ``Use Optimizations``, and ``Plot Results``
    have clear tooltips.
 #.
-In all tabs, check the tooltips are still there by hovering over each box.
+In the settings, hover over a random selection of buttons and text boxes to check tooltips are still there.
    Users rely on the tooltips a lot and really do notice each missing one.